theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/erpconnect/ERPConnect.R3Connection.md

 #### Remarks

-Does not change the <xref href="ERPConnect.R3Connection.ConnectionString" data-throw-if-not-resolved="false"></xref> property
+Does not change the `ERPConnect.R3Connection.ConnectionString` property

 ### <a id="ERPConnect_R3Connection_Ping"></a> Ping\(\)